Styling A Newborn Photography Session

 Hi, I’m Melissa

 I bring my studio to my clients’ homes throughout central Maryland.
-I am known for my subtle and simplistic style using earthy neutrals and muted accent colors, and for providing an exceptional client experience.
+I specialize in a subtle and simplistic style using earthy neutrals and muted accent colors, and for providing an exceptional client experience.
 Interested in learning more about my in-home sessions?